grumpycoders/papan/docs/architecture.md

 - Game "packages" containing server JS code, client JS code, and assets.
   - Means we can't really trust the packages.
 Should warn users about that.
   - Packages should only be installed by server admins.
   - Basic common logic distributed as npm packages.
-Ex: card decks, card shuffling, RNGs, ...
+Ex: card decks, card shuffling, RNGs, dices, ...
     - Packages should then specify the list of npm dependencies to install.
   - We probably don't want to run a "main" game lobby for everyone, for cost and copyright reasons (if anyone uploads copyrighted material - we don't want to need a DMCA response team).
     - We could provide a default one, but clients should be allowed to store their preferred game servers somehow.